sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2
 ===

-Shairport Sync offers limited AirPlay 2 support for audio sources on iOS devices, Macs, HomePod minis and Apple TVs.
-It does not work for iTunes on Windows.
+Shairport Sync offers AirPlay 2 support for audio sources on iOS devices, Macs, HomePod minis and Apple TVs.

-The focus of the development effort has been on getting good audio performance for iOS and Mac.
-Features outside this focus may be missing or broken.
-So, for example, remote control doesn't work.

-For AirPlay 2, Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.

-AirPlay 2 functionality is available on recent Linux and FreeBSD builds.
-The FreeBSD implementation has not been extensively tested.
-OpenBSD and Cygwin are not supported.

-The AirPlay 2 version of Shairport Sync will not work if installed on macOS.
-This is because [`nqptp`](https://github.com/mikebrady/nqptp) uses ports `319` and `320` but these ports are unavailable because there are used by macOS to support its implementation of AirPlay 2.

-The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
-It also requires more CPU power and more RAM.

 ### What Works
 - AirPlay 2 for iOS, HomePod mini, AppleTV and Mac players.